-I received the kit lens with this camera and thats the ‘14-42mm‘ pancake lens, this is much smaller/compact compared to the normal EPL-7 kit lens and lighter for traveling with.
-This lens is fantastic for all kinds of photography and makes a great edition to your starter kit.
-I’ve actually been using this lens for my outfit photography now over the DSLR and really want to invest in the ‘45mm lens‘ as John Lewis are currently doing a £30 cash back offer until August 30th, so I’ll most likely get this before then.
+I received the kit lens with this camera and that’s the ‘14-42mm‘ pancake lens, this is much smaller/compact compared to the normal EPL-7 kit lens and lighter for travelling with.
+This lens is fantastic for all kinds of photography and makes a great addition to your starter kit.
+I’ve actually been using this lens for my outfit photography now over the DSLR and really want to invest in the ‘45mm lens‘ as John Lewis are currently doing a £30 cashback offer until August 30th, so I’ll most likely get this before then.
 The ’45mm’ lens will come in great for outfit photography to give a really in-depth blur background, so I’m excited to get my hands on this and finally complete my pen lens kit.

 Olympus Pen Photography: